charlielobster/CUDA_NekRS/README.md

     CMake Error: CMAKE_CXX_COMPILER not set, after EnableLanguage CMake Error: CMAKE_Fortran_COMPILER not set, after EnableLanguage

-The cmake environment variables appear to be missing in my case.
-I may need to reboot or any number of things.

-adding these lines to my source vars file and sourcing didn't help, the vars are being set

-export CC=mpicc CXX=mpic++ FC=mpif77
-export CMAKE_C_COMPILER=$CC CMAKE_CXX_COMPILER=$CXX CMAKE_Fortran_COMPILER=$FC

-Apparently this requires passing the paths to cmake in the command-line:
+Apparently this requires passing the paths to cmake in the command-line or using a set() before the call to program()

     cmake -DCMAKE_CXX_COMPILER=/pathto/g++ -DCMAKE_C_COMPILER=/pathto/gcc /pathto/source

+So these must be set the path to mpi++ etc.